The Complete Guide to San Jose Recycling and Waste Disposal

 Your home is your castle, and your castle should look exactly the way you want it to.
 Dig a moat, build turrets and install cathedral ceilings in your throne room.
 Just make sure your home improvements don’t end up endangering the kingdom.
 Construction and remodeling projects generate a lot of debris, and while most of it isn’t toxic, that doesn’t mean the landfill is the best place for it.
 Much of it can be reused or recycled, saving valuable landfill space for the stuff that really belongs there.
 Check the recycling guide below for the best options in San Jose.

-Old shingles aren’t toxic, but that doesn’t mean they should simply be thrown out.
+Old shingles aren’t toxic, but that doesn’t mean they should simply be thrown out in a roofing dumpster.
 Manufacturing asphalt shingles uses up plenty of oil and other natural resources which should be conserved whenever possible.
 There are many options for recycling shingles in San Jose that should be considered above the landfill.